elixir-cldr/cldr_collation/README.md

 # icu is required at runtime
 $ apk add pkgconf icu-dev icu

-# Then check that we can resolve the libicu package
+# Then check that the libicu package dependencies
-# dependencies
+# can be resolved
 $ pkg-config --libs icu-uc icu-io
 -licuio -licui18n -licuuc -licudata
 ```